Our 10 Favourite Sailing, Travel & Ocean Podcasts

 Zero to Travel: Chatting with people who live travel as a lifestyle in many different ways, Jason has lived a life abroad himself for many years and has a passion for helping others do the same, which shines through in his podcast.

 The Aquatic Life: Originally focused soley on underwater photography, this awesome podcast has expanded to numerous areas of the aquatic lifestyle and diving.
 Hosts Dalton Hamm and Todd Reimer both have loads of experience with travelling the world to dive and photograph the creatures under the water, so many of their podcasts involve people who they have personal relationships with, which always deepens the conversation.

 The Thoughtful Travel Podcast: Amanda Kendle has put together a fairly unique travel podcast with The Thoughtful Travel Podcast.
 While most podcasts focus on a conversation with a single guests, this podcast instead focuses on numerous stories on a single theme, but from more than one guest.
 This style of video adds a unique view into different issues and themes that many of us experience while travelling.

-Liveaboard Sailing Podcast: Brand new at the time of this blog posting, Annika Rautiola hosts this podcast all about living on a sailboat.
+Liveaboard Sailing Podcast: Annika Rautiola hosts this podcast all about living on a sailboat.
 She is aspiring to one day become a liveaboard herself and has taken the time to interview those who are already living the lifestyle she herself wants to be a part of.
 We sat down with her a couple of months ago to chat and that episode should be coming out in a little while as well!

 I hope you enjoyed this list!
 If you have any more suggestions that you think we or other people should check out, please post them in the comments!